midorinom/maplestory_tracker/README.md

 <a name="Outstanding"></a>
 ## Outstanding Features to Implement

-Currently, I have fully developed the backend for all the following pages, all that remains is to do up the frontend.
-Below I have included the images of the spreadsheets I made previously which I am using as a reference to design the pages.

 #### JWT, Local Storage & Logout
 - Implement JWT authentication to protect all endpoints from being accessed by users that are not logged in
 - Make use of the local storage to preserve the user's status of being logged in so that the user does not have to always log in again upon re-visiting or refreshing the page
 - Implement a logout feature

 #### Chatbot
-- Add a page where the user can interact with a chatbot.
+- Add a chatbot that the user can interact with through text.
 The chatbot will be developed using machine learning to be able to answer maplestory-related questions.

+#### Pages
+Currently, I have fully developed the backend for all the following pages (API endpoints and database models + schemas), all that remains is to do up the frontend.
+To show a rough idea of how each page will look like, I have included the images of the spreadsheets I made from back when I played the game actively.
+I will be using these spreadsheets as an inspiration and reference to design the pages.

 #### Dashboard Page

-- Add pie chart to display total weekly mesos earned by the user
+- Add pie chart to display total weekly mesos earned by the user, totalled up from Ursus and Maple Tour, Bossing, Farming.

 #### Bossing Page